ITAXBOX/ITAXBOX/README.md

 <h1 align="center">Hi, I'm Ali Itawi 👋</h1>

 <p align="center">
-I’m a <b>Back-End Developer</b> specializing in <b>Spring Boot</b> and <b>Express.js</b>, with expertise in <b>Database Design</b> and <b>Design Patterns</b>.
-With over <b>1,000 problems solved on LeetCode</b>, I excel in tackling complex challenges.
+I’m a <b>Back-End Engineer</b> specializing in <b>Spring Boot</b> and <b>Express.js</b>, with expertise in <b>Database Design</b> and <b>Design Patterns</b>.
+With over <b>500 problems solved on LeetCode</b>, I excel in tackling complex challenges.
 As a <b>Mathematician</b> and <b>Machine Learning enthusiast</b>, I combine analytical thinking with technical skills to create scalable, efficient, and intelligent systems.
 </p>

 ---

 ### ⚡️ About Me
-- 🚀 I approach backend development with the precision and strategy of a Chess Player, solving technical challenges and crafting clean, maintainable code.
+- 🚀 I approach backend engineering with the precision and strategy of a Chess Player, solving technical challenges and crafting clean, maintainable code.
 - 🤝 From optimizing workflows to building intelligent systems, I provide IT support to resolve software issues efficiently.
 - 🌟 My focus lies in designing **robust architectures** that empower businesses to stay ahead of the game.